Scroll of the Latter Three Years' War

 Gosannen War Picture Scroll" Based on the soldier book learned from Ōe no Masafusa, Minamoto no Yoshiie learned of the enemy's ambush from the disorder of the row of geese and shot and killed it.
-The Gosannen War occurred in Mutsu Province on the main island Honshū. between 1083-1089 CE.
+The Gosannen War occurred in Mutsu Province on the main island Honshū. between 1083 and 1089 CE.

 The Scroll of the Later Three Years' War (後三年合戦絵詞, Go-Sannen Kassen Ekotoba) is an important cultural piece kept in the Tokyo National Museum.
 The story is told through Japanese picture scrolls that provide text and pictures about the large-scale battle over power between two samurai groups, Minamoto no Yoshiie and Kiyohara no Iehira during the Heian Period.
 The emaki is divided into three volumes, with each volume having five sections.